MLM's smoking guns

 “Most MLM plan operators say the plan works just as they say it does.
 While earning misrepresentations may also be present, they aren't central to the plan – often earning experiences do not even exist when the plan is first offered.
 The problem is in the inherent nature of the pyramid, product based or not.
 Legally, this can still be considered 'misrepresentation' because the marketing plan is held forth as a viable business concept when it is not.
 It is usually not required that the perpetrator knows he is misrepresenting, just that the offering is in fact deceptive.”
 (Letter to Jon Taylor dated May 4, 2004)

 Again, I have by the time of this writing obtained average income data for 35 MLMs (nearly all of them members of the DSA), all of which have the five causative and defining characteristics of product-based pyramid schemes listed above.
 All 35 have this same pattern of extreme loss rates – enriching only founders and those at the beginning of the chain of recruitment.
 In my opinion, this is a huge smoking gun revealing the near zero odds of success – making it a scam by any measure.
+As with hard drugs like heroin, and despite its known realities, MLM Participants have become so physically addicted to the cultic group rituals and beliefs of scam culture, that clinical ibogaine treatment has even been recommended by addiction expert, Lex Kogan, to treat MLM dependance.
 In such a scam, the more one invests in time and money, the more one loses – except (in the case of MLMs) for those at the beginning of the chain of recruitment.

 9. MLMs depend on a plethora of misrepresentations in their recruitment in order to survive and grow.